speedment/speedment-doc/pages/datastore.md

 The DataStore module needs to be referenced both in your pom.xml file and in you application.

 ### POM File
-Use the [Initializer](https://www.speedment.com/initializer/) to get a POM file template.
+Use the [Initializer](https://www.speedment.com/initializer/) to get a POM-file template.
 To use DataStore, add it as a dependency to the speedment-enterprise-maven-plugin and mention it as a component:
 ``` xml
     <plugin>
         <groupId>com.speedment.enterprise</groupId>